Co-Parenting: Nationwide Effort Would Force Parents to Share Responsibility

 Pop culture, he says, supports what Ronald Henry argued recently in the American Bar Association Journal (Spring 2006) are skewed assumptions about fathers reinforced by federal legislation girding up the welfare system.
 “Congress has operated on the belief that federal welfare expenditures can be offset by recoupment of child support payments from noncustodial parents,” Henry wrote.
 “Accordingly, federal law requires that a recipient of Temporary Assistance to Needy Families (TANF) must assign to the government the right to receive child support payments.”

 This is not all.
-Although ostensibly arguing to change paternity fraud laws in states to use modern DNA evidence, Henry’s argument also attempted to show how federal law doesn’t encourage a change in child custody laws and accompanying support payments,“ that is, shared parenting.
+Although ostensibly arguing to change paternity fraud laws in states to use modern DNA evidence, Henry’s argument also attempted to show how federal law doesn’t encourage a change in child custody laws and accompanying support payments, that is, shared parenting.
 “Eligibility for receipt of federal funds under TANF and under the incentive formula depends only upon tagging the largest possible number of men, and there is no review or requirement that it be the right men,” he wrote.
 “With the enormous sums of federal funds that are at stake, the result is not difficult to predict.”

 That result, he and others argue, has been a sluggish response on the part of states to slow or stop the flow of federal funds by adopting shared parenting and paternity fraud legislation.

 As Carey Roberts wrote in an angry Aug.
 14 editorial about the triple-murders of Delaware State University students on a Newark, New Jersey, playground, “If fathers are awarded 50 percent custody of their children, they owe little or nothing in child support.
 If no child support dollars are channeling through the system, then the federal money dries up.
-This creates an inducement for states to keep children away from their fathers as much as possible.
+This creates an inducement for states to keep children away from their fathers as much as possible.”

+Roberts argued that many of Newark’s and other inner-city problems stem from the break-up of the family, which proponents of shared parenting laws say are perpetuated by outdated child custody laws.
 Semerad says that many of Michigan’s problems also stem from the break-up of the family, unintentionally reinforced by legislation.
 “More than 40 percent of kids here in Detroit are born out of wedlock,” he says.
 “These kids don’t know what a good relationship with their fathers are.”

 MONEY AND CUSTODY